How To Start A Creative Project When You Don’t Know Where To Begin

 “What if…the good guy was actually a good girl?”

 This kind of brainstorming will get you started on the right track to fleshing out and discovering valuable ideas for your project.

 How To Develop Your Execution

-The other half of the equation is to figure out your creative process — the nuts and bolts of how to take your ideas and turn them into the thing you want to create.
+The other half of the equation is to hone in on a creative process that works for you — the nuts and bolts of how to take your ideas and turn them into things.